-1. Remove the control sticks from the storage slots and mount them on the remote controller.

-2. The remote controller needs to be activated before first use and an internet connection is required for activation.
-Press, and then press again and hold the power button to power on the remote controller.
+2. Remove the control sticks from the storage slots on the remote controller and screw them into place.
+3. Unfold the antennas.
+4. The remote controller needs to be activated before using for the first time and an internet connection is required for activation.
+Press and then press and hold the power button to power on the remote controller.
 Follow the on-screen prompts to activate the remote controller.